 Problems with walking or balance

-Any drainage from you incision or any signs of infection (increased redness, swelling, drainage, increase in pain, fever greater that 100 F
+Any drainage from your incision or any signs of infection (increased redness, swelling, drainage, increase in pain, fever greater that 100 F

 Changes in speech

-After hours, nights, weekends and holidays, call UW Hospital Paging Operator at 608-262-0486.
-Ask for the resident on call for you clinic.
+After hours, nights, weekends and holidays, call the paging operator at 608-262-0486.
+Ask for the resident on call for your clinic.
 Leave your name and phone number with the area code.
 The doctor will call you back.